sezginidil/x_scraper/README.md

 - `n` (*int*): The number of posts to collect.

 **Returns:**
-- `list[str]`: A list of strings, each representing the text of the post from the user.
+- `list[str]`: A list of strings, each representing the text of the post with the given hashtag.

 ### `collect_following(driver: webdriver.Chrome, username: str, n: int) -> list[dict]`